kaiiyer/rajappan/digital_security.md

 ### Articles Worth Reading

 -   [How To Make Sure Your Home Address Isn't Easily Available Online](https://www.autostraddle.com/how-to-make-sure-your-honest-to-god-actual-home-address-isnt-easily-available-online-365455/) How To Make Sure Your Honest to God Actual Home Address Isn't Easily Available Online...
+-   [SCU](https://www.scu.edu/ethics/focus-areas/internet-ethics/resources/why-we-care-about-privacy/) Santa Clara University informative page on why you should care about privacy.
 -   [What is Doxing and how to Prevent it from Happening](https://www.propublica.org/article/so-what-the-hell-is-doxxing) - So What the Hell Is Doxxing?
 Remember Gamergate?
 Or when the identity of that dentist who killed Cecil the Lion was posted?...
 -   [How to Use Signal Without Giving Out Your Phone Number](https://theintercept.com/2017/09/28/signal-tutorial-second-phone-number/) Just a few years ago, sending encrypted messages was a challenge.
 Just to get started, you had to spend hours following...
 -   [Don't like being tracked online?
 Set up a VPN for free How to set up a VPN in 10 minutes for free](https://medium.freecodecamp.org/how-to-set-up-a-vpn-in-5-minutes-for-free-and-why-you-urgently-need-one-d5cdba361907) (and why you urgently need one)
+-   [Accessnow](https://www.accessnow.org/first-look-at-digital-security/) Access Now defends and extends the digital rights of users at risk around the world.
+By combining direct technical support, comprehensive policy engagement, global advocacy, grassroots grantmaking, and convenings such as RightsCon, we fight for human rights in the digital age.
 -   [A DIY Guide to Feminist Cybersecurity](https://hackblossom.org/cybersecurity/) Your casual internet browsing yields a treasure trove of personal data for anyone who can see what you're doing...
 -   [Phishing's No Phun; Here's How To Resist](https://www.autostraddle.com/phishings-no-phun-heres-how-to-resist-the-bait-378342/) The Bait Likely you've heard about the massive phishing scam of the week.
 Some malicious human...
 -   [Equality Labs Privacy + Security Curriculum](https://www.equalitylabs.org/curriculum/) Guide This curriculum was co-developed by qualified digital security trainers of color who have experience working in...